When it comes to recording vocals, there is so much to try and remember.

 - The metal construction makes it easy to clean and maintain

-- Is not compatible with the
+- It is not compatible with the

 While many reviewers appreciate the quality of the filter, some have found the materials to feel cheap.
 Additionally, the filter does not always fit snuggly on all mics, and users who want coverage for the whole mic may need to purchase two filters.

-Another common complaint is that the bands are not very long, making it difficult to achieve a secure fit.
-On the other hand, many people recommend this filter and find that it does a decent job.
+Another common complaint is that the bands are not long, making it difficult to achieve a secure fit.
+On the other hand, many people recommend this filter and find it does a decent job.